Employees injured on the job become eligible for workers compensation benefits to help them back on their feet.

 New Hampshire law limits partial disability payments to 262 weeks, adding 2 weeks to the 5 year cap.
 But, the number of weeks that any previously paid total disability payments were made must be counted against the five year plus week period.
 [RSA 281-A:31.]

 Other Workers Compensation Benefits

-The total and partial benefits described above are only some of the defined payments under the state workers compensation system.
+The total and partial benefits described above are only some of the defined payments under the state compensation system.
 Another compensates for permanency.